About the course

 Who you'll meet

-Our teaching team for the BSc (Hons) Criminal Psychology is made up of engaging, passionate and inspiring subject experts.
+Our teaching team for the BSc (Hons) Forensic Psychology programme is made up of engaging, passionate and inspiring subject experts.
 They include:

 |Requirement||What we're looking for|

 |Specific requirements at A-level|

 |Specific requirements at GCSE||GCSE Maths and English Grade C/Grade 4 (or above) or equivalent qualification|